 The contemporary sport industry is complex and has unique legal, business, and management practices.
-As a result, many of the ways we organize this industry are unique, too.
-The organization of sport developed over the past 150 or so years and continues to evolve.
+As a result, many of the ways this industry is organized are unique, too.
+The organization of sport has developed over the past 150 or so years and continues to evolve.
 Most recently, for example, sport managers have been tinkering with structures such as conference alignments, drafts, and playoff systems.

 This chapter explores the roots of our modern sport management structures.
 The management structures of sport reviewed in this chapter are clubs, leagues, and professional tournaments.
 These structures help managers organize sport and are the basic building blocks of many of our sports today.
-The chapter also addresses the development of the sport management academic discipline, which came along as the need for trained sport management professionals became apparent.
+The chapter also addresses the development of the sport management academic discipline, which evolved as the need for trained sport management professionals became apparent.

-The primary theme of this chapter is that sport management structures are conceived and evolve in response to broad social changes or to address specific issues within a segment of the sport industry, or both.
+The primary theme of this chapter is that sport management structures grow in response to broad social changes and/or to address specific issues within a segment of the sport industry.
 The evolution of these structures illustrates that sport managers need to be creative in the ways they run their sport organizations.
-One particular management structure won't work in all situations.
-History suggests that sport managers who are flexible and adapt to broader changes in society and who have a keen sense of their sport are the most successful.
-This chapter gives a few examples of innovative and successful sport managers.
+One "catch-all" management structure will not work for all situations.
+History suggests that successful sport managers are flexible and adapt to broader changes in society.
+This chapter also gives a few examples of innovative and successful sport managers.

 Many events have shaped the world of sport and the sport industry.
-While it is nearly impossible to create a time line that hits all the highlights, we have placed one at the end 4 of this chapter for your reference.
+While it is nearly impossible to create a time line that hits all the highlights, one is included at the end of this chapter for your reference.
 The time line includes the founding dates of many sport organizations as well as a number of "firsts" in the sport industry in terms of events.
 Try thinking about events or people you would add to this time line-it is a good conversation starter!

 Two secondary themes run throughout this brief examination of the history of sport management structures: honesty and inclusion.
 The legitimacy of modern sport demands honest play, or at least the appearance of honest play.
 Nothing in sport is more reviled than the athlete who does not try.
-An athlete who does not put out an honest effort is a spoilsport.
+An athlete who does not exert an honest effort is a spoilsport.
 Players who throw games are sellouts.
-So critical is the perception of an honest effort that sport managers will kick people out of a sport for life if they tarnish the game by the mere possibility they bet on their team to lose (e.g., Pete Rose).
+So critical is the perception of an honest effort that sport managers will ban people from their sport for life if they tarnish the game by the mere possibility they bet on their team to lose (e.g., Pete Rose).

 The appearance of an honest effort is one of the most important precepts organizing modern sport.
 It is more important, for example, than fair play or equality of competition.
-Although there are structures leveling the playing field (e.g., drafts, salary caps), disparities among teams remain, giving some teams advantages over others.
+Although there are structures that level the playing field (e.g., drafts, salary caps), disparities among teams remain, giving some teams advantages over others.
 The public is much more tolerant of players breaking the rules when trying to win than it is of players throwing games.
-The public's notion of what ensures an honest effort changes over time.
+The public's notion of what ensures an honest effort also changes over time.
 One issue addressed throughout this chapter is how sport managers have changed or adapted sport to ensure the appearance of honesty as broader structures have changed.